No. 16204, 14th Battalion, Royal Irish Rifles

-Sergeant George Brankin (No. 16204) served with the 14th Battalion Royal Irish Rifles in 109th Brigade of the 36th (Ulster) Division and he was 30 when he died of wounds sustained during the Battle of Messines.
+Sergeant George Brankin (No. 16204) served with the 14th Battalion Royal Irish Rifles in 109th Brigade of the 36th (Ulster) Division and it was reported in the Press that he was 30 when he died of wounds sustained during the Battle on Messines Ridge.

 At the time of his death his mother was living at 20 William Street, Newtownards and his wife and four surviving children were living at 59 Frederick Street, Newtownards.
 Jointly they placed a For King and Country notice in the Newtownards Chronicle and it contained the verse:

 God is good, He will give me grace